dmolinagarcia/dromaius816/docs/README_journal.md

 ---

 ### ✅ **W09 / 2025**
+> **Memory**
+> A basic structure for a 65816 disassembler is implemented.
+It will need E, M and X values.
+>
 > **CPU**
 > Basic fetch and decode is in place.
 Only NOP is decoded, but the decoding routine is set up.
 CPU pins have been modified to reflect 65816.
 P Register is fully implemented.
 Memory is connected to all devices and running fine.
 Bank address output is implemented, although it is a hardcoded value for now.
 >
 > `Execute instruction` depends on the CPU signaling the start of instruction.
-The 6502 uses its `SYNC`output for this.
-The 65816 uses `VPA` and `VDA`. `VPA` has been modified to mimic 6502's `SYNC` output and the single stepping now works.
+The 6502 uses its `SYNC` output for this.
+The 65816 uses `VPA` and `VDA`. `VPA` has been modified to mimic 6502's `SYNC` output and the single stepping now works. `VPA` and `VDA` need more work though.
 >
+> `XCE` is implemented.
+2 out of 256 opcodes done.
+>
 > Device logger is implemented in device_process.
 We get the and print relevant registers.
-We can access device memory from here and calls to the dissasembler will be needed to get the OPCODEs and instruction length.
+We can access device memory from here and call the dissasembler to get the OPCODEs and instruction length.
+Partially implemented.
+The dissasembler has been extended to handle 65816 opcodes, but more work is needed.

->
+### ✅ **W09 / 2025**
 > **Memory**
-> A basic structure for a 65816 disassembler is implemented.
-It will need E, M and X values.
+> Disassembler is completed.
+Current M and X are used to display 8 or 16 bit operands.
+It can be done better, but it is good enough for now.

 ---

 ## ✅ **Pending Tasks**